Dody06/Dody06/Home.md

 ### Can you add sync to Google Drive, OneDrive, etc...

-No. Syncing to cloud services would require the internet permission and heavy intrusive SDKs to support the cloud services.
+No. Syncing to cloud services would require the internet permission and heavy intrusive SDKs to support them.
 Also, they have a habit of changing the APIs often, which just requires more work.

 ### Does Authenticator Pro support [service]?